 State legislatures across the United States are accelerating climate action commitments with bipartisan support.
 The 2021-2022 Kansas Legislative session has already seen several bills addressing renewable energy and efficient use of our natural resources supported by legislators from every party.
 The Nature Conservancy uses the best available science and decades of field experience to help Kansas lawmakers make informed decisions about policies that will directly reap the environmental and economic benefits of clean energy.

-Commercial Property Assessed Clean Energy (C-PACE) provides longterm, low-cost financing for clean energy and water and energy efficiencies in new or existing commercial properties.
+Commercial Property Assessed Capital Enhancement (C-PACE) programs provide long-term, low-cost financing for clean energy and water and energy efficiencies in new or existing commercial properties.
 It also has multiple agricultural applications.
 C-PACE financed projects create jobs and enhance economic growth while conserving water and energy resources and improving air quality.

 C-PACE has been used since 2007 and has provided more than $2 billion in funding for projects in 37 states across the United States—including all four states bordering Kansas.
 It's time for Kansas to join Colorado, Missouri, Nebraska and Oklahoma in implementing a clean energy financing solution that works for people and nature.

 How Does C-PACE Work?

 State legislation enables C-PACE lending and establishes a regulatory agency so that local taxing authorities can begin working with private lenders and banking institutions that will offer C-PACE funding.

 C-PACE financing with long payment terms and low interest is provided by private companies and banks.
 Existing lenders, such as first mortgage holders, have the right to withhold consent for the addition of a C-PACE loan for any good faith reason.